carpentries/instructor-training/episodes/20-practices.md

 Carpentry instructors use a set of teaching techniques based on evidence from educational research.
-We've talked about some of these techniques explicitly (e.g. live coding and formative assessment), and others we've been modelling throughout the workshop, without neccessarily calling attention to what we were doing.
+We've talked about some of these techniques explicitly (e.g. live coding and formative assessment), and others we've been modeling throughout the workshop, without neccessarily calling attention to what we were doing.
 Some of these teaching techniques are implemented at particular points in a workshop, while others are used throughout.
 Let's put together everything we've learned and organize